Just the facts: The Dewey Book Group

-The other is a Dewey book group in which members read a title from a particular area of the dewey sequence on the last Wednesday of each month.
+The Dewey book group in which members read a title from a particular area of the Dewey sequence on the last Wednesday of each month.
 Starting with the 000s where subjects range from (very fittingly) books about books to computing, and UFOs, the group will follow the year and their reading right through to the 900s where travel and history reside.
 Members can take their pick of what they choose to read and share with the group, but for those who love a theme, books about books will be the theme of session one, as we learn what members usually love to read, and what they wish to read throughout this year.

 If the idea of essentially reading something from every area of human knowledge sounds a little bit daunting, here are some picks to get you thinking about what you could read, what you have (reasurringly) already read, and what exciting reads are still waiting out there for you.